liverfail/username-generator/readme.md

 # username-generator

 ## Overview
 username-generator is a tool for anonymous users to generate random usernames for various websites, with the purpose of operational security (OPSEC) by avoiding the reuse of usernames across different platforms.
-You can customize how the usernameis generated to your liking.
+You can customize how the username is generated to your liking.

 ## Installation
 Clone the repository and build the project using the following commands: